MaitheSaba/bank-system/README.md

   - Agency number (0001), sequential account number and account holder (user)
   - Functions: create, get all and get by user (through CPF)

+## Version 3 (commited on August 18, 2025)
+No new features/rules, but object-oriented programming was implemented.

 #
 # 🪙 Sistema bancário
 ## Primeira versão (commit em 29 de julho de 2025)